 3. Database methods

 In this method, data from individual IDs are cross-referenced against verified databases to establish their identity.
 The database method is usually used for identity verification and risk profiling based on the available data.
-It is also an automated process, making it fast, cost-effective, and eliminating the need for manual reviews.
+It is also an automated process, making it fast and cost-effective and eliminating the need for manual reviews.

 However, the database methods don't have a way to actually verify that the person providing the ID is actually the owner.
-This is because the process is mostly carried out online after which the individual will be granted permission to carry out the transaction.
+This is because the process is mostly carried out online, after which the individual will be granted permission to carry out the transaction.
+To strengthen this approach, many companies combine it with other user verification methods.

 4. Online verification